 How it works

-At a high-level, the prebuilt structure models growth of a metric, which then converts into a metric, then models retention (churn) of that metric, and then revenues and billings resulting from that.
+At a high-level, the prebuilt structure models the growth of a metric, which then converts into a metric, then models retention (churn) of that metric, and then revenues and billings from that metric.
+What those metrics are called are inputs on Get Started.
 The prebuilt calculations will change depending on the selection of revenue model (e.g. recurring, ecommerce, marketplace, etc.), and the model allows you to use this to model overall growth and conversion into one or (optionally) two customer bases (e.g. customer personas, subscriber types, contract cycles, or pricing tiers).
 The Revenues sheet is linked into the Forecast sheet, which then uses the revenues calculations and carries it through the rest of the model, financial statements, summary, charts, and reporting.

 Sidenote, my favorite bit on revenues and startups...